 If you have left your abuser, think about…

 1. Your safety – you still need to.

 2. Getting a cell phone.
 WCF may be able to provide you with a cell phone that is programmed to only call 911.
 These phones are for when you need to call the police and cannot get to any other phone.

-3. Getting a OOP from the court.
+3. Getting an Order of Protection from the court.
 Keep a copy with you all the time.
 Give a copy to the police, people who take care of your children, their schools, and your boss.